 - The procedure entails local anaesthetic being put either side of the big toe to make the toe go numb, so you won’t be able to feel a thing

 - The toe is then washed and an antiseptic is applied all over the area to minimise the risk of infection

 - The procedure differs slightly depending on the nail pathology, however, it usually involves removing part of, or all of the nail

 - Once the offending nail is removed, a chemical called phenol is applied; this is what stops the nail from growing back and causing problems again

 - The nail is then dressed with a bulky dressing to prevent any further trauma and to minimise the risk of infection

 - We get you back the following day to redress the area

-We see you between 3-5 times after this to redress and check progress; you will be issued with all your dressings for this period and instructed on how to redress it yourself.
-Usually healing time is 3-6 weeks but some nails can take longer
+We see you between 3-5 times after this to redress and check progress; you will be issued with all your dressings for this period and instructed on how to redress them yourself.
+Usually, healing time is 3-6 weeks but some nails can take longer

 - No skin is cut at all.